azouaoui-cv/inf-224/README.md

 I defined a new type "MediaList" using typedef that is a list of Media objects.
 The Group class then heritates the MediaList type.
 I built a constructor to define the name of the group.
 I implemented the print method by using now standard c++11 syntax when it comes to iterators.
-At first I omitted the * before "this" but it is necessary to get to the list-like object and then iterating on its elements.
+At first I omitted the $* before "this" but it is necessary to get to the list-like object and then iterating on its elements.
 In the main, I made sure to test whether the objects contained in the group were deleted or not when deleting the group object.
 I left the destructor blank but it is calling the linked destructors "above" it.
+The objects list is indeed a pointer list thus we can use polymorphism.
+Java works this way by default.

+9th step:
+I modified Photo, Video and Film destructors to print a specific message each time they are deleted.
+I declared a new type for a Media shared_ptr named MediaPtr.
+In the main, I added a few MediaPtr to a group and then made sure that each MediaPtr pointed on nothing.
+But the objects were still pointed on in the group.
+Hence when I popped the last group item, he deleted the pointer pointing on the item.
+Therefore the item was not referenced anymore and was deleted as a result.
+Thus the "Photo "" is dying." message.

+10th step:
+To prevent